vincentmuriithi/kariSpark/README.md

 ## 🔨 Usage
 ### kari doctor
 Used to inspect your environment and install required dependencies to get you started on **kariSpark**.
+Syntax:
 ```bash
 kari doctor
 ```

 ### kari init
 Used to generate **kari.toml** config file for use with **kariSpark**.
+Syntax:
 ```bash
 kari init
 ```

 ### kari detect
 Used to detect the connected boards in your pc.
+Syntax:
 ```bash
 kari detect
 ```

 ### kari upload
 Used to upload programs to connected boards.
 Requires the port to be specified when flashing to single board but also supports parallel flashing for uploading multiple boards.
 For single board you use:
 ```bash
 kari upload port <options>